-Subscription and redemption requests are received and centralised each trading day (D) before 6pm (except on French public holidays), and are processed on the basis of the next NAV.
+Subscription and redemption requests are received and centralised each trading day and are processed on the basis of the next NAV.
 Settlements are made on the third trading day following the centralisation date.

-- by BNP PARIBAS S.A. for bearer units to be registered or units registered with Euroclear and - IZNES for units to be registered or units to be registered or units registered as pure registered units in the IZNES Shared Electronic Registration System (DEEP)
+- (D) before 4.30pm (except on French public holidays), - by BNP PARIBAS S.A. for units in bearer or administered registered form to be registered or units registered with Euroclear and - IZNES for units to be registered or units to be registered or units registered as pure registered units in the IZNES Shared Electronic Registration System (DEEP)

 Subscriptions and redemptions resulting from a request transmitted after the cut-off time mentioned in the prospectus (late trading) are prohibited.
-Subscription/redemption requests received by the centralising agent after 6pm (CET/CEST) shall be considered to have been received on the subsequent net asset value calculation day.
+Subscription/redemption requests received by the centralising agent after 4.30pm (CEST) shall be considered to have been received on the subsequent net asset value calculation day.